Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: System Model

 where $\eta_{\textrm{E-O}}$ is the LED electric-to-optical power conversion factor.
 Since a practical LED transmitter operates within a limited linear region, the peak amplitude $s_{\textrm{max}}$ of $s_{l}(t)$ should be bounded to avoid clipping.
 Specifically, \mbox{$s_{\textrm{max}} \leq \textrm{min} \left( I_{\textrm{B}} - I_{\textrm{min}}, I_{\textrm{max}} - I_{\textrm{B}} \right),$} where $I_{\textrm{max}}$ and $I_{\textrm{min}}$ denote the maximum and minimum driving current, respectively.

-To characterize the VLC channel, a direct illumination model is adopted as shown in Fig.~\ref{fig:system_model_integrate}, based on the assumption that the direct optical signal is significantly stronger than any reflected signals~\cite{alexis2024planning}.
+To characterize the VLC channel, we adopt the direct illumination model shown in Fig.~\ref{fig:system_model_integrate}, assuming that the direct optical signal is significantly stronger than any reflected signals~\cite{alexis2024planning}.
 Phosphor-coated LEDs are considered and assumed to emit light following a Lambertian radiation pattern.
 Within its coverage area, each LED AP maintains a line-of-sight~(LoS) link to the BD.
-For simplicity, in this paper we assume that the BD and its photodetector share the same position, with a prototype shown in Fig.~\ref{fig:bd}.
-Then, the DC gain of the optical channel between $\textrm{LED-}l$ and BD-equipped photodetector can be written as~\cite{alexis2024planning}
+This modeling implies an inherent sensitivity to optical blockage.
+In particular, if the direct optical paths from all illuminating LED APs to the BD are blocked by an obstacle for a sufficiently long duration, the BD may temporarily lose the harvested optical energy and/or the LED-cell information.
+For simplicity, we assume that the BD and its photodetector share the same position.
+A prototype is shown in Fig.~\ref{fig:bd}.
+Then, the DC gain of the optical channel between $\textrm{LED-}l$ and the BD-equipped photodetector can be written as~\cite{alexis2024planning}

-where $d_{l}$ denotes the Euclidean distance between $\textrm{LED-}l$ and the BD, and $\nu = -1 / \log_2 [\cos(\Phi_{\textrm{max}})]$ refers to the Lambertian index of the LEDs.
-The parameter $\Phi_{\textrm{max}}$ indicates the semi-angle at half-power of the LED, where $\Psi$ defines the field-of-view~(FoV) semi-angle of the photodetector with an active area of $A_{\textrm{PD}}$.
+where $d_{l}$ denotes the Euclidean distance between $\textrm{LED-}l$ and the BD, and $\nu = -1 / \log_2 [\cos(\Phi_{\textrm{max}})]$ denotes the Lambertian index of the LEDs.
+The parameter $\Phi_{\textrm{max}}$ indicates the LED half-power semi-angle, whereas $\Psi$ defines the field-of-view~(FoV) semi-angle of the photodetector with an active area of $A_{\textrm{PD}}$.
 Furthermore, $\phi_{l} \geq 0$ and $\psi_{l}$ are the irradiance and incidence angles of the LoS link between $\textrm{LED-}l$ and the BD, respectively.
-The orientation of the BD, which is given by $\alpha_{l} = \phi_{l}-\psi_{l}$, represents the angular deviation of the direction where the axis of the acceptance cone of the photodetector is pointing with respect to the upward direction.
+The BD-orientation angle $\alpha_{l} = \phi_{l}-\psi_{l}$ represents the angular deviation of the photodetector's acceptance-cone axis from the upward direction.
+This dependence on $\psi_l$ also implies sensitivity to the physical orientation of the BD.
+If the PV-cell receiver is tilted away from the ceiling, mounted sideways, or turned upside down, the effective optical channel gain would likely decrease since the incidence angle moves away from the direction in which the axis of the FoV acceptance cone of the solar panel is pointing.
+In the extreme case, the received optical signal may fall below the level required for reliable ID recovery and/or sufficient energy harvesting for operation.

 The aggregated VLC signal power that arrives at the BD can be expressed by $\Sigma_{l=1}^{L} P_{l}^{\textrm{LED}} H_{l}^{\textrm{VLC}}$, where $L$ is the total number of LED APs.
-Therefore, the BD-equipped photodetector outputs electrical current, given as
+Therefore, the BD-equipped photodetector produces an electrical current given by